<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Thu, 15 Jan 2026 00:00:00 GMT</pubDate>

-<description>Claude Code skill that gives agents a sandboxed browser via QuickJS WASM.
-Persistent page state, full Playwright Page API, 30% faster and 40% cheaper than Playwright MCP.</description>
+<description>dev-browser is a Claude Code skill that gives agents a sandboxed browser via QuickJS WASM.
+Persistent page state, full Playwright Page API, 30% faster and 40% cheaper than Playwright MCP for agent dev loops.</description>

 <category>tools-tips</category>